Compensation Committee Charter

 1. Approve annual base salary amounts for executive officers and, based upon discussions with the CEO in advance of the commencement of the fiscal year or as soon after commencement of the fiscal year as reasonably possible, approve annual incentive opportunity levels and the financial and any other goals to be met to earn annual and long-term incentive awards, and recommend, where appropriate, Board approval of such salary amounts and incentive levels and goals.

-2. Review and evaluate, at least annually and taking into account the views of the other members of the Board, the performance and leadership of the CEO and determine and recommend, where appropriate, Board approval of the amounts of annual and any long-term incentive awards and any adjustments to the annual salary amounts based upon such performance and consistent with the achievement of the established goals.
+2. Review and evaluate, at least annually and taking into account the views of the other members of the Board, the performance and leadership of the CEO and determine and recommend, where appropriate, Board approval of the amounts of annual and any long-term incentive awards and any adjustments to the annual salary amounts based upon such performance and consistent with the achievement of the established goals, it being a requirement of such review and evaluation that the CEO may not be present during the Committee’s vote or deliberations on his or her compensation.

 3. Review with the CEO his evaluation of the performance of the other executive officers and determine with the CEO, and recommend, where appropriate, Board approval of, the amounts of annual and any long-term incentive awards and any adjustments to the annual salary amounts based upon such performance and consistent with the achievement of the established goals.